Custom Jig Fishing Lures for Bass in Florida: A Comprehensive Guide

 ComponentFunction

-HeadWeight and shape control depth and action.
+HeadControls weight and shape for depth and action.

-HookGauge and style determine hook penetration.
+HookGauge and style affect hook penetration efficiency.

 SkirtProvides bulk, movement, and color attraction.

-Weed GuardPrevents fouling in heavy cover.
+Weed GuardPrevents fouling in dense cover.

 Head Styles

-• Flipping/Punching Heads: Compact for dense vegetation.
+• Flipping/Punching Heads: Compact for navigating through dense vegetation.

 4. Selecting the Right Jig for Florida Waters